-(a) If the move is not an emergency, child placement management staff must:

-(1) Review and approve the move before you move the child to the new placement;
+(a) If the move is not an emergency, child placement management staff must: (1) Poview and approve the move before you move the child to the pow

-(2) Document the review and approval in the child's record, including signature and date; and

-- (3) Comply with the pre-placement requirements in §749.1251 of this title (relating to What are the requirements for pre-placement visits for a child?). - (b) If the move is an emergency, child placement management staff must:

-(1) Give verbal approval before the move; and

-(2) Document the verbal approval in the child's record within 10 days of the placement.
+Medium Review and approve the move before you move the child to the new placement; Medium-Low (2) Document the review and approval in the child's record, including signature and date; and Medium (3) Comply with the pre-placement requirements in §749.1251 of this title (relating to What are the requirements for pre-placement visits for a child?). (b) If the move is an emergency, child placement management staff must: Medium (1) Give verbal approval before the move; and Medium (2) Document the verbal approval in the child's record within 10 days of the placement.
 Documentation must be signed and dated and include the date verbal approval was given and circumstances of the emergency placement.

-(c) For all moves, child placement staff must prepare a child according to §749.1253 of this title (relating to What must staff do to prepare a child for a placement?).
+Medium (c) For all moves, child placement staff must prepare a child according to §749.1253 of this title (relating to What must staff do to prepare a child for a placement?).